Live on an offgrid homestead outside of Lillooet BC, Canada

 Cultural exchange and learning opportunities

-Folks coming to visit here will learn about living off-grid, in a small community, about gardening, permaculture, natural building, homesteading for millennials, etc.
+Folks coming to visit here will learn about natural building, living off-grid in a small community, gardening, permaculture, homesteading for millennials, etc.

-There have been a number of Workawayers who have come who have returned or never left (Ren is one of the latter).
+There have been a number of Workawayers who have come to the Yalakom Valley who have returned or never left (Ren is one of the latter).

 There are not many places anymore where people exist as a little community/village and all know each other, so the Yalakom has offered something rather unique to many over the years.